 |CR6||The CR6 is compatible when used with the CDM-A108 or CDM-A116.|

-The ASPTC can be mounted to a tripod or tower via the UT018-5 crossarm or a user-supplied crossarm that has a square cross section of 3.8 cm by 3.8 cm (1.5 inch by 1.5 inch).
+The ASPTC can be mounted to a tripod or tower via the UT018-5 crossarm or a user-supplied crossarm that has a square cross-section of 3.8 cm by 3.8 cm (1.5 in. by 1.5 in.).
+For circular cross-section crossarms, a mounting bracket kit designed for circular crossarms comes with the ASPTC and can replace the square bracket.

 The ASPTC is typically powered with a user-supplied deep-cycle battery that is recharged with an SP20R, SP50, or SP90 solar panel; for high current drain systems, two SP90 solar panels may be used to provide 180 W of power.
 The data logger’s rechargeable battery can only be used if it is connected to ac power.
 For help analyzing your system’s power requirements, refer to our Power Supply brochure or application note.